upsidelab/spree_gladly/README.md

 ```

 #### Automatic Search Request
 The request is automatically populated with data available in customer's profile.
-OOTB the extension searches for customers based on the name, emails and numbers (ignoring the rest of the fields).
+OOTB the extension searches for customers based on the name, emails and phone numbers (ignoring the rest of the fields).

 ```json
 {